 B. A board of supervisors in granting a license or franchise, or at any time after it is granted, may impose restrictions and limitations upon the use of the public roads as it deems best for the public safety or welfare.

 C. Every franchise granted under this article shall include provisions requiring the grantee to bear all expenses, including damage and compensation for any alteration of the direction, surface, grade or alignment of a county road, made for the purpose of such franchise.
 If the surface of a county highway is used by any grantee for trackage, the franchise shall include reasonable regulations for maintenance by the grantee of that portion of the highway so used.

-D. A board of supervisors may authorize public service corporations, telecommunications corporations or cable television systems to construct a line, plant, service or system within the right-of-way of any road, highway or easement that is designated for access or public use by plat or survey of record of a subdivision, or of unsubdivided land as defined in section 32-2101, provided that any such authorization or construction pursuant to such authorization does not impose on the county the duty of maintaining the road or highway unless the county accepts the road or highway into the county maintenance system by appropriate resolution.
-Nothing contained in this subsection shall be construed to grant county boards of supervisors additional authority to require public service corporations, telecommunications corporations or cable television systems to obtain licenses or franchises.
+D. A board of supervisors may authorize public service corporations, telecommunications corporations, cable operators or video service providers to construct a line, plant, service or system within the right-of-way of any road, highway or easement that is designated for access or public use by plat or survey of record of a subdivision, or of unsubdivided land as defined in section 32-2101, provided that any such authorization or construction pursuant to such authorization does not impose on the county the duty of maintaining the road or highway unless the county accepts the road or highway into the county maintenance system by appropriate resolution.
+This subsection does not grant county boards of supervisors additional authority to require public service corporations, telecommunications corporations, cable operators or video service providers to obtain licenses or franchises.

-E. A board of supervisors, before granting any of the privileges authorized under this section, shall give public notice of its intention to make such grant by publishing notice in a newspaper of general circulation, published within the county, at least once a week for three weeks prior to the day set for consideration of such action.
-If, on or before such date, more than fifty per cent of the qualified electors of the county petition the board of supervisors to deny such privilege, it shall do so, and any privilege granted against such petition shall be void.
+E. A board of supervisors, before granting any of the privileges authorized under this section, shall give public notice of its intention to grant such privileges by publishing notice in a newspaper of general circulation, published within the county, at least once a week for three weeks before the day set for consideration of such action.
+If, on or before such date, more than fifty percent of the qualified electors of the county petition the board of supervisors to deny the privilege, it shall do so, and any privilege granted against the petition is void.